-Services By way of example, a snapshot of forthcoming services is included at Appendix 4.
-In summary, in most months, our young people lead a Come2Worship service at St been asked to contribute their favourite hymn and reasons for their choice.
+Services By way of example, a snapshot of forthcoming services is included at Appendix been asked to contribute their favourite hymn and reasons for their choice.
 How is this continuing while we are in vacancy?
 We are blessed with a team of dedicated lay readers and members of the congregation, as well as loyal visiting clergy, through whom we have been able to sustain a full, meaningful and inspiring calendar of worship throughout this and previous vacancies; we feel this is a testament to the love which fills this community and the importance of the church in their lives.